pg_graphql v1.0

 Background

 pg_graphql was created to satisfy an extreme set of constraints.
-Mainly, Supabase free plan projects run on servers with 1 GB of memory.
+Mainly, Supabase Free Plan projects run on servers with 1 GB of memory.
 On those servers, we squeeze tuned versions of PostgreSQL, PostgREST, and GoTrue.
 Every megabyte consumed by something that isn't PostgreSQL is another chance for an index to fall out of memory, or a large query to fail.

 Our philosophy when adding to the stack is to use existing open source tools wherever possible.
 We surveyed the available GraphQL → SQL options and found some excellent candidates in Hasura and Graphile.
-Both support the set of features we're interested in, but consume significantly more memory than we could sacrifice on the free plan.
+Both support the set of features we're interested in, but consume significantly more memory than we could sacrifice on the Free Plan.
 Realizing that, we searched for an architecture that could meet our runtime constraints and performance requirements.

 Architecture